 - 9.1.1 When a ship classed with the society falls under any of the following cases, the society can decide towithdraw the classification and registry of the ship upon the approval of the Classification Committee. - a.
 When the withdrawal of classification is applied for by the Owners. - b.
 When the required surveys for the continuation of classification have not been duly carried out indue date. - c.
 When the society considers that the ship has not passed the survey in accordance with the rules. - d.
 When the Maritime Administration due to sinking, dismantling, etc, cancels the registry of the ship. - e.
-When the fees for the surveys are not paid. - f.
-When the Owner fails to fulfill the Surveyor's recommendations. - g.
-When any damage to the ship is to such an extent as affecting her class and is not repaired, or theship has been altered without approval of the Society. - h.
-When the loading of the ship exceeds the load line assigned by the Society, or the freeboard markshave been placed higher on ship's sides than the position assigned by the Society.
+When the fees for the surveys are not paid.

-Approved by: CEO Revised by: MQA Date of revision: MAY/02/2022 Page 27 of 66 i.
-The assessment for (3) of preceding Paragraph is to be made upon completion of special survey.
+Approved by: CEO Revised by: MQA Date of revision: JUN/02/2023 Page 26 of 65 f.
+When the Owner fails to fulfill the Surveyor's recommendations.